Check here for the latest updates on South Australia's fuel security.

 A scheme that mandates real-time petrol pricing information operates in South Australia to help motorists save at the bowser.

-Petrol stations must report their fuel prices to a central database, and any time their fuel price changes at the bowser they must report the new price to the central database within 30 minutes.
+Petrol stations must report their fuel prices - or non-availability - to a central database, and any time their fuel price changes at the bowser they must report the new price to the central database within 30 minutes.
 The new price is then made available to the public via fuel price apps and websites.

 By making it mandatory for all petrol stations to report their fuel prices, fuel price apps and websites now have more accurate fuel price information.